-Diana Rechid investigates physical processes in the regional climate system with focus on land - atmosphere interactions under human forcings.
-After her studies of Physical Geography (Major) and Meteorology and Hydrology (Minor) at Leibniz University Hanover, she did her doctoral thesis on "biogeophysical interactions between vegetation phenology and climate variability in Europe" at the Max Planck Institute for Meteorology in Hamburg.
-Since that she has been working within the core team of regional climate modelling in Hamburg and contributed to the advancement of physical land surface parameterisations in the regional climate model REMO.
+After studying physical geography with meteorology and hydrology, she wrote her PhD thesis on biogeophysical interactions between plant phenology and climate variability in Europe at the Max Planck Institute for Meteorology.
+Since then she has been working in the core team of regional climate modeling in Hamburg and has contributed to the further development of physical parameterizations of land surfaces in the regional climate model REMO.

 Since 2013 she has been teaching as a guest lecturer at the Leuphana University Lüneburg on the physical principles of climate change.